 Contact Berel Lutsky at 920-683-4735

-Keep the official scorebook for home intercollegiate contests.
+Keep the official score for home matches.

-Volleyball Line Judges
+Volleyball Line Judges (2 positions available)

-Responsible for assisting the officials judge the sidelines and end lines during matches.
+Assist the officials judge the sidelines and end lines during matches.

-Shot Clock Operator
+Shot Clock Operator (1 position available)

 Assist official scoreboard operator by resetting the shot clock during basketball games.

 Basketball Statistics Recorder (2 positions available)